UPS Systems becomes a member of JOSCAR

 Very short duration substantial increase of the mains power voltage

-A type of Power Supply Unit (PSU), most commonly found within computer, telecommunications and electronic devices.
+A type of Power Supply Unit (PSU), most commonly found within a computer, telecommunications and electronic devices.

 Also known as Transfer Time.
 The delay between the load transference from one AC electrical supply to another.